I Always Had Dry Winter Skin — Until I Tried This All-Natural Lotion

-Uh, just warm it up in your hands, you're likely thinking to yourself right now.
-And sure, that's an option, but that takes too long and you have to do it with each and every pump before you put it on your body.
-And as we've already established I'm being particularly unreasonable and shortsighted here!
+Uh, just warm it up in your hands, you're likely thinking right now.
+And sure, that's an option, but that takes too long, and you have to do it with each and every pump before you put it on your body.
+And, as we've already established, I'm being particularly unreasonable and shortsighted here!
 This is all to say I personally find the entire experience incredibly sensorially unappealing—and I'd rather not do it.

 However, since I'm a beauty editor, I know how bad this habit is.
 After your shower, you need to seal in moisture with a cream or lotion, or else the water on skin will evaporate—making you likely even drier than before the shower.
 This is especially true in the winter when the air is less humid or (if you're like me!) taking hotter showers, which is drying itself.
 And no matter how hard I tried to force myself into a body routine post-shower, I just couldn't stick to it consistently.
 This left me a dry, flaky mess every winter.

 The answer came in the form of a stone.
 Kate McLeod's Daily Stone is a solid moisturizer that melts on contact with skin.
 Melts is a word used a lot in beauty writing—I use it often in my writing, in fact ("this foundation melts into skin," etc.).
 And usually, it's just noting some exaggerated sensation of blending or soaking.
 But in the case of this stone, I mean it literally: It starts off as a solid and melts into a liquid.